karthik-muth/https-karthik-muth.github.io-/elections/intro.md

 I highlighted [the gender inequality in the lesser-known local government]({{ site.url }}/municipal_councils) in one of the most gender-equal countries in the world.

+*Note: You can explore the data using the charts found at the end of the article.*